safe-global/safe-apps-sdk/guides/drain-safe-app/03-transfer-assets.md

 };
 ```

-We added a call to `sdk.txs.send`, which is async and returns an object with the `safeTxHash` property.
+The `sdk.txs.send` is async and returns an object with the `safeTxHash` property.
 It corresponds to the Safe Transaction hash, and it is different from the regular ethereum transaction hash.
 We'll cover it in the next section.

 Now, if you click on the button, you should see a modal in the Safe web app.